 VASER liposuction is a newer method that aims to liquefy the excess fat before it is eliminated.
+For the purpose, a plastic surgeon or aesthetician use an ultrasound technology.
 This makes things a lot easier and faster.
 Also, the incision is smaller.
-The VASER liposuction machine comes with an additional gadget that can deliver soundwaves which help to break fat down.
+The VASER liposuction machine comes with an additional gadget that can deliver soundwaves which help to break fats down.

-What makes this approach better than traditional liposuction is the fact that the body has less damage to deal with and is prone to faster healing.
+What makes VASER liposuction better than traditional liposuction is the fact that the body has less damage to deal with and is prone to faster healing.

-How do you know you qualify for VASER liposuction?
+How do you know you qualify for VASER lipo?
 The procedure is suitable for individuals who:

 For the most part, everything that you know about the traditional treatment applies in full to VASER liposuction.
 No blood-thinning medication should be taken prior to the procedure.
-Smokers need to put away their packs of cigarettes at least a month before the treatment to ensure smooth bloodstream.
+Smokers need to put away their packs of cigarettes at least a month before the manipulation to make sure that bloodstream is smooth.

 It is not uncommon for overweight people to think about liposuction surgery as a way to address obesity and prevent or even treat type 2 diabetes.
 However, one should not forget that this is a cosmetic procedure, not a cure.
 If you are suffering from diabetes and still want to undergo the treatment, you have to be aware of a few things.

-First of all, any type of surgery puts you at risk.
-From the use of anaesthesia to the slow healing times and the possibilities of infection - the stakes are high.
+First of all, any type of cosmetic or plastic surgery can compromise your safety and well being.
+From the use of anaesthetic to the slow healing times and the possibilities of infection - the stakes are high.
 If your condition is out of whack, this will make you unsuitable for liposuction.

 Not to mention, general anaesthesia brings upon vomiting and nausea, which might interfere with your blood sugar levels.

 Now, a lot of surgeons agree to deliver the liposuction procedures to diabetics after careful assessment of the situation following a physical check-up.
 Some even suggest something called smart lipo, which uses a laser to destroy fat deposits.
 That’s basically minimally invasive liposuction.
 It’s a great alternative to the traditional intervention because it can be executed without general anaesthesia and the dangers that it carries.
+Mind you that it is different from VASER liposuction.
 Read our full article on liposuction and diabetes for more in-depth information.

 However, according to recent research, doctors can now decide how much tissue to suction based on one’s body mass index.
-So, at the end of the day, it’s all in their hands.
+Besides, some areas accumulate more fats than others.
+Hence, the stomach or abdomen will be more affected than the calves So, at the end of the day, it’s all in the hands of your preferred clinic.

-Even though cosmetic surgery is evolving quickly, there are many limitations to point out to patients so they stay on the informed side.
+Even though plastic surgery is evolving quickly, there are many limitations to point out to Singapore patients so they stay on the informed side.
 Liposuction is no exception.
 It comes with plenty of benefits but it can only do so much for your body.
 Here is what it won’t do.

 You have to be aware of the facts before you sign the papers for your liposuction session.
 Remember to set the right expectations and make it a point to take care of your body well after your appointment is over.

 Based on the liposuction surgery you've scheduled, you might be able to get it completed in a surgeon's office or surgical treatment centre and return home within the same day.
-If considerable amounts of fat are going to be taken out, the treatment will be performed in a hospital, which may require an overnight stay.
+If considerable amounts of fatty content are going to be taken out, the procedure will be performed in a hospital, which may require an overnight stay.

-Just before the procedure begins, you'll be administered anaesthetic.
+Just before it begins, you'll be administered anaesthetic.
 Whether you receive local or general anaesthesia is based on how much fat will be removed.
 If you get general anaesthesia, you'll be "asleep" during the surgery.